Associate Professor, University of Montreal. Principal Investigator, CRCHUM.

 ALEKSANDAR MIHAJLOVIC, postdoctoral fellow

 Aleksandar is from Novi Sad, Serbia.
 He obtained both his BSc. and MSc. degrees at the University of Novi Sad.
 In March 2017, he completed his PhD in molecular and cellular biology and genetics at the University of South Bohemia, Czech Republic.
 Throughout his PhD, Aleksandar was investigating the first two cell-fate decisions during the preimplantation mouse embryo development in the laboratory of Dr. Alexander W. Bruce.
 He joined the laboratory of Dr. Greg FitzHarris in January 2018, where the main focus of his research will be on investigating the microtubule dynamics during meiotic spindle assembly.

 GAUDELINE RÉMILLARD-LABROSSE, Lab manager

 Gaudeline did her undergraduate studies in health sciences at Université de Montréal.
 She completed her PhD in cell biology in the lab of Roger Lippé, where she studied intracellular transport using herpes simplex virus type I as a model.
-She pursued her academic path by doing a brief postdoc fellowship in Nicole Leclerc’s lab, for which she received a GRSNC grant.
+She pursued her academic path by doing a brief postdoc fellowship, for which she received a GRSNC grant.
 The main objective of the project was to study intracellular transport of proteins involved in neurodegenerative pathologies.
 She is now a part of Greg Fitzharris’ team as the lab manager.